jamesfinley/Resume/src/content/resume/resume.md

 : *August 2017 -- August 2018*

-**Emerson Climate Technologies** - Front-End Web Developer : Constructed user experiences for ComfortGuard and built the new SensiComfort.com on Craft CMS.
+**Emerson Climate Technologies** - Front-End Web Developer : At Emerson, I spearheaded the development of polished user experiences across various products, including ComfortGuard and Sensi.
+I also designed mobile-friendly email notifications.
+Additionally, I crafted a visually appealing marketing website for Sensi using Craft CMS.
+This website streamlined access to answers for common questions, highlighted new and upcoming features, and facilitated the purchase and installation of the Sensi thermostat.
 : **Skills used**
 	- HTML
 	- CSS